 What do you think of as the oldest occupation on earth?
 Does your mind immediately go to Rudyard Kipling’s coined reference as the oldest profession in the world – prostitution?
 Maybe so, but who accounted for the trade?
 If there was an exchange of goods, then there had to be an accounting in one form or another, albeit very basic.
 Accounting has simply been a practical matter of keeping track of exchanges for as long as there were things to trade.

-Evidence of accountancy has been traced back to the times of ancient Mesopotamia, before the era of modern luxuries like the ones provided by Dayton plumbing contractors account tracking was a much less detailed process.
+Evidence of accountancy has been traced back to the times of ancient Mesopotamia.
+Before the era of modern luxuries like the ones provided by Dayton plumbing contractors account tracking was a much less detailed process.
 Accounts showing expenditures and goods received and traded that are estimated to be over 7,000 years old have been unearthed.
 Auditing records have been found in the ancient ruins of Egypt, Assyria, Sumeria and Babylon.
 People relied on primitive methods to account for crops and herds.

 How can an industry with such strong parameters grow creatively?
 At first it may look as though there isn’t any room to stretch the growth opportunities.
 Catering to the public, but staying within strict designated guidelines is sometimes like a high wire act.
 Legality is of the utmost importance, and customer care ranks right up there with it.

 Keeping a vibrant practice going isn’t as easy as it was a few years back.
 Take tax preparation for example.
 More and more people are preparing their own taxes with on-line software they purchase privately.
 It may save them hundreds of dollars, but cost them more in time, nonetheless it’s clearly an aspect of business that accounting firms are seeing shrink.